yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.rst

 Exercises
 ---------

+.. basic

+.. question:: 15

-#.
-In Robert McCloskey's book *Make Way for Ducklings*, the names of the
-   ducklings are Jack, Kack, Lack, Mack, Nack, Ouack, Pack, and Quack.
+   In Robert McCloskey's book *Make Way for Ducklings*, the names of the ducklings are Jack, Kack, Lack, Mack, Nack, Ouack, Pack, and Quack.
 This loop tries to output these names in order.